 “And their little stunt cost us our hostages,” Lazuli purred.
 “Crosspointe can take their place.”

 “Almost anyone else?
 I’d agree.”
 Bandolier sounded halfway between regretful and annoyed.
-“Crosspointe always has a plan B. She always has a holdout or something she set up in advance or God knows what else.”
+“Crosspointe always has a plan B. They always have a holdout or something they set up in advance or God knows what else.”
 He sighed.
 “God damn it all. “

 The building PA crackled on.
 “I don’t know,” a female voice said with more than a little cheer.
 “As Plan Bs go?
 I’m pretty good.”